Insights and Signs of a Gifted Child- How do you know that you have one?

 Being gifted may then be down to a couple of possibilities, which researchers are continuing to explore in the hopes of finding a definitive answer as to what makes a child gifted, with these summarised as follows.

-– They may have been born with denser neural connections throughout certain areas in their brain which pertain to the traits within which they are gifted (playing a certain instrument and reading music, for example).
+– They may have been born with denser neural connections throughout certain areas in their brain, which pertain to the traits within which they are gifted (playing a particular instrument and reading music, for example).
 These structures then allow for the right experiences to develop, retain and use these connections in the most effective way possible.

 – Alternatively, it is argued, gifted children with a sufficient amount of neural connections are provided with plenty of opportunities to form and develop more and more efficient connections through an environment conducive to their learning and

-Before we begin: Become accustomed to the signs of a gifted child prior to school age
+Before we begin: Become accustomed to the signs of a gifted child before school age.

-The majority of schools don’t begin to recognise a gifted child until their second or third year within school, by which time there may have been missed opportunities for placement within a specialist or private school, additionally missing out on any associated scholarships.
-As an answer to this you may want to look out for the following signs and consult with a professional if you believe that your child is consistently demonstrating these traits even prior to school age.
+Most schools don’t begin to recognise gifted children until their second or third year within school.
+By this time, there may have been missed opportunities for placement within a specialist or private school, additionally missing out on any associated scholarships.
+As an answer to this, you may want to look out for the following signs and consult with a professional if you believe that your child is consistently demonstrating these traits even before school age.

 A final important point: Become educated upon ‘Under-Identified’ Children

-Unfortunately our schooling system consistently fail to identify gifted children where their talents may be somewhat hidden by particular conditions, such as ADHD, or through skills that are lacking in other areas such as organisation.
-It’s also import to be aware that some gifted children simply do not ‘mesh’ with the learning environment into which they are placed; they may not take to one teacher’s style, whilst they may show signs if excelling under the teaching of another.
+Unfortunately, our schooling system consistently fails to identify gifted children whose talents may be somewhat hidden by particular conditions, such as ADHD, or through skills lacking in other areas such as organisation.
+It’s also important to be aware that some gifted children simply do not ‘mesh’ with the learning environment into which they are placed; they may not take to one teacher’s style, whilst they may show signs of excelling under the teaching of another.

-Once again in such instances it’s important to be your child’s ambassador, and seek outside professional input.
+Once again, it’s vital to be your child’s ambassador and seek outside professional input in such instances.